Advice

 Running vs walking shoes – are they interchangeable?

-Over the years, Jake and I have met many people who swear using running shoes on long walks, or hikes, is perfectably reasonable.
-And, in some rare cases this may be true.
-A prime example of where this belief rings true is the use of specialised trail running shoes on hikes – which we covered in our post on alternatives to hiking boots (the Altra Lone Peaks do a very good job of catering to the demands of ultra lighweight hikers and fastpacking).
+Over the years, Jake and I have met many people who swear using running shoes on long walks, or hikes is perfectly reasonable.
+And, in some rare cases, this may be true.
+A prime example of where this belief rings true is the use of specialised trail running shoes on hikes – which we covered in our post on alternatives to hiking boots (the Altra Lone Peaks do a very good job of catering to the demands of ultra lightweight hikers and fastpacking).

 altra lone peak trail running shoes

-Altra Lone Peak trail running shoes.
-A great option for ultra marathons and hikers.
+Altra Lone Peak trail running shoes are a great option for ultra marathons and hikers.

 And if you’re interested in extending this debate to boots, you’ll want to read our post where we talk about hiking shoes vs boots.